IN-HOUSE IMPACT LEADER. COALITON BUILDER. IMAGINE LEADER.

 A crucial enabler of the qualities above, is an ability to (and genuine interest in) building and nurturing meaningful collaborations and human relationships: both within and between organizations.
 Emotional intelligence and innovative communication skills are essential, in order to:

 The examples below show my leadership journey, putting all of the above in practice, in a chronological order.
-Currently, I’m actively involved in the first three of them!
+Feel free to also check out my non-executive board roles.

 Photo credit: Brooks Rice